hcastillo-nopan/lambda/README.md

 - It used AOT (ahead of time) compilation, which means that the Java code is compiled before it is run during build time

 ## Why Quarkus
-- AWS Lambda builder out of the box.
+- AWS Lambda builder out of the box - one library only
-- Compatible also with AWS API gateway - Lambda proxy integration
-- Spring build not natively compatible with GraalVM.
-Dependencies are not native-friendly and might need more tweaks.
+- Spring build is not natively compatible with GraalVM.
-- Drawback: Nopan starter will not work with Quarkus.
+- Dependencies are also native-friendly

 ## Drawbacks
-- Nopan starter will not work with Quarkus
 - GraalVM will require extra tweaks for reflection and usage of `Random`

 ## How to deploy